vivekkairi/run-gemini-cli/workflows/gemini-cli/README.md

 ### Required Permissions

 Only users with the following roles can trigger the workflow:

 - Repository Owner (`OWNER`)
 - Repository Member (`MEMBER`)
 - Repository Collaborator (`COLLABORATOR`)

 ## Interaction Flow

-The workflow follows a clear, multi-step process to handle requests.
+The workflow follows a clear, multi-step process to handle requests:

 ```mermaid
 flowchart TD